teamcharliegithub/sustainability_repo/README.md

 # sustainability_repo
 <h1> HooHacks 2021 </h1>

-Technical Description of Autonomous Wick Irrigation Community Garden System:
+Technical Description of Automatic Wick Irrigation Community Garden System:
 > Our system has three parts.
 A composting system, a rainwater reservoir irrigation system, and a plant growth system.
 Our composting system will take all carbon and nitrogen related inputs from the community in the form of food scraps, lawn clippings, etc. and process it with worms into worm casting and nutrient dense liquid (which is compost and "worm tea").
 The compost will then be manualy transfered to the community garden boxes to be used as fertilizer and the worm tea will be dumped back into the reservoir system to be diluted and distributed normally.
 >
 Composting System: